LAND, WATER & WILDLIFE STEWARDSHIP:

 Get A Burn Permit:

-DNA Reminds those burning leaves, or anything else, will first need to check if weather conditions or materials being incinerated require a permit.
+The Department of Natural Resources (DNR) reminds those burning leaves, or anything else, will first need to check if 1) weather conditions or 2) materials being incinerated, require a permit.
 Checking out permitting is easy.
-For the Upper Peninsula and northern Lower Peninsula, residents can visit Michigan.gov/Burn Permit or call 866-922-BURN to find out whether burning is currently allowed by the Department of Natural Resources (DNR).
-Southern Lower Peninsula residents can obtain burn permits from their local government or fire department.
-For responsible burning information, call (616) 260-8406.
+For the Upper Peninsula and Northern Lower Peninsula, residents can visit Michigan.gov/Burn Permit or call 866-922-BURN to find out whether burning is currently allowed by the DNR.
+This process is a little different from the "downstaters"; all Southern Lower Peninsula residents can obtain burn permits from their local government or fire department.
+For any questions regarding responsible burning information, call (616) 260-8406.

 Get Free Forestry Management Advice: